scienmanas/Portfolio/Frontend/public/blogs/google-oauth/content/content.md

 tags:
   - oAuth
   - tech
-#  All the comtents of the blog goes here.
+#  All the contents of the blog go here.
 ---

-Hi, I am Manas and in this blog, I will be tell you how to implement Google oAuth in any web application raw without using any library.
+Hi, I am Manas and in this blog, I will tell you how to implement Google oAuth in any web application raw without using any library.

-Follow the steps fiven below additionally you can watch the video for better understanding.
+Follow the steps given below, additionally, you can watch the video for better understanding.

 ## Understanding oAuth

-1. oAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
-This mechanism is used by companies such as Google, Facebook, Microsoft, and Twitter to permit the users to share information about their accounts with third party applications or websites.
+1. oAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them their passwords.

-2. Below diagram shows the flow of oAuth.
+2. The below diagram shows the flow of oAuth.

 <div style="text-align: center;">
   <img